NIOS vs CBSE : Which is Better and why?

 NIOS vs CBSE - Examination and Assessment Method

 • The NIOS 10th exams and NIOS 12th exams are held twice a year (April-May and October-November), accommodating different learning paces.
-Students may also opt for NIOS On-Demad exams which are held throughout the year except the months of public exams.
+Students may also opt for NIOS On-Demand exams, which are held throughout the year except the months of public exams.
 Apart from this, there is regular submission of assignments to understand a student’s progress.

 CBSE vs NIOS - Which is Better?

-Choosing among CBSE board and the NIOS board depends on various factors including a student’s preferred learning style, circumstances and future career goals.
+Choosing between the CBSE board and the NIOS board depends on various factors, including a student’s preferred learning style, circumstances and future career goals.
 These boards have their own pros and cons as they cater to different educational needs or students.
 Listed below are some of the aspects to consider which can help a student in assessing whether NIOS is a better choice for them or CBSE.

-• Curriculum - CBSE board offers a standardized curriculum and assessment method.
+• Curriculum - The CBSE board offers a standardised curriculum and assessment method.
 The traditional classroom learning and teaching environment makes students stick to a disciplined study routine and pattern.
-Whereas, NIOS board has a student-centric learning environment which accommodates the learning pace of the student by offering them flexibility.
+Whereas, the NIOS board has a student-centric learning environment which accommodates the learning pace of the student by offering them flexibility.

-• Recognition - Both CBSE and NIOS board is recognized by the Indian government and are widely accepted for further education and employment opportunities.
+• Recognition - Both CBSE and NIOS board is recognised by the Indian government and are widely accepted for further education and employment opportunities.
 However, CBSE has a more robust reputation worldwide.

 Also, Check: